JuliaGraphics/ColorSchemeTools.jl/README.md

 This package provides tools for working with colorschemes and colormaps.

 For example, you can extract colorschemes from images, and replace an image colorscheme with another.
+There are also functions for creating color schemes from lists, dictionaries, and functions.

 This package relies on: